Accessible Montjuic Cable Car Barcelona

 Then simply retrace your steps back to the Montjuïc Cable Car station.

-Instead, immediately turn LEFT, and trundle down to the pedestrian crossing [MAP].
-After crossing the road here (there are dropped kerbs on both sides), continue straight ahead, into the gardens, and continue straight ahead until the kiosk is on your left [MAP].
+4: On arrival at the Mirador stop, exit the station, and cross the pedestrian crossing immediately outside of the station [MAP].
+After crossing the road here (there are dropped kerbs on both sides), continue straight ahead, into the gardens, and when you see the sloping path on your left, roll down to the main viewing area [MAP].

 6: The bus from here (bus number 150) would appear to give you two options for returning to central Barcelona: remain on the bus until the end of the line at Plaça d’Espanya, or get off midway at the Parc de Montjuïc stop, and take the Montjuïc Funicular train back down to Paral·lel metro station.